Fire Extinguisher Types

 - Wet chemical fire extinguishers put out high-temperature Class K fires.
 Standard dry chemical or Purple K extinguishers were once used to fight cooking fires, but these allowed for re-flash.
 Since 1998, highly effective wet chemicals have been used in commercial kitchen fires.
 Potassium acetate, potassium carbonate, and potassium citrate combine with grease and oil to create a soapy residue, a process known as saponification.
 This prevents re-ignition and makes commercial kitchens safer from fire.
 Wet chemical extinguishers are also effective against Class A and B fires.

 Find the Right Type of Fire Extinguishers for Your Mid-South Building

-If it’s time to buy new fire extinguishers for your business in Tennessee, Arkansas, or Mississippi, please contact State Systems, Inc. for help making the proper selection.
+If it’s time to buy new fire extinguishers for your business in Tennessee, Arkansas, Mississippi, or Alabama, please contact State Systems for help making the proper selection.
 We offer a full range of brand-name extinguishers in various weights and sizes.
 In addition to assisting you with fire extinguisher sales, we also provide fire extinguisher training, installation, inspections, and more.

 Contact State Systems online or call us at 901-531-6550 today for a fire extinguisher quote or to schedule fire protection services for your Mid-South business.